dusannesic817/Doctorlab/README.md

 - Pusher – Real-time API service for implementing features like notifications and live updates.
 - OpenAI ChatGPT API – AI-powered service for text generation and automated user interactions.
 - Google Identity Services (OAuth 2.0) – Used for user registration and login via Google accounts.
+- OpenCage Geocoding API -  A service for converting addresses into geographic coordinates (geocoding) and vice versa, useful for locating places on a map.